bitcoinsSG/CurecoinSource/README.md

 ### New to Curecoin?

 If you are a newcomer, check out this [this website](http://curecoin.net/) which explains Curecoin in simple and everyday terms.
 You can find statistics on the current state of the Curecoin network [on this page](http://stats.curecoinfolding.com/).

-Joining the Curecoin network is easy: once you've installed the Folding@home software, pick a username, [get a passkey](http://folding.stanford.edu/home/faq/faq-passkey/), and enter 224497 as the team number to fold under.
-Then register on [cryptobullionpools.com](https://www.cryptobullionpools.com/) with the **exact** same username, and within a day you should get some coins!
+Joining the Curecoin network is easy:

+1. Install the [Folding@home software] (http://folding.stanford.edu/)
+2. Pick a username & get a [passkey] (http://folding.stanford.edu/home/faq/faq-passkey/)
+3. Enter "224497" as the team number to fold under
+4. Register on [cryptobullionpools.com] (https://www.cryptobullionpools.com/) with the **exact** same username
+5. Expect your coins within 24 hours!

 ### System requirements